Installation

 Enterprise plan customers have access to the enterprise-latest image, which adds secrets management (Vault, AWS, Azure, GCP), OIDC authentication, SIEM audit logging, and APM observability.

-docker pull meshoptixiq/discovery-agent:enterprise-latest
+docker pull meshoptixiq/meshoptixiq:enterprise-latest

 License Activation